Skip to Content

 How Long Do I Have to File a Breach of Contract Claim in Virginia?

 In Virginia, the statute of limitations for filing a breach of contract claim is generally five years for written contracts and three years for oral contracts.
-However, this timeframe may vary based on specific circumstances, highlighting the importance of consulting with a knowledgeable breach of contract attorney promptly to ensure your case is filed within the appropriate time.
+However, this timeframe may vary based on specific circumstances, highlighting the importance of consulting with a knowledgeable breach of contract attorney promptly to help ensure your case is filed within the appropriate time.
 At J. S. Burton, P.L.C., we provide prompt, precise legal guidance to help you take swift action and preserve your legal rights.

 By recognizing the urgency of these timelines, we prioritize efficient case evaluations to determine the appropriate legal action quickly, helping to mitigate risks associated with delays.